Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Nilpotent (co-)BRST Invariant Lagrangian Density

-In addition to discrete duality symmetry transformations (48) in the bosonic (i.e. non-ghost) {\it sector} of the Lagrangian density ${\cal L}_{(\cal B)}$, we have the following {\it discrete} symmetry transformations in the ghost-sector\footnote{It can be readily checked that the Faddeev-Popov ghost part of the Lagrangian density ${\cal L}_{\cal B}$ remains invariant under a couple of discrete symmetry transformations (54)} of our theory, namely;
+In addition to discrete duality symmetry transformations (48) in the bosonic (i.e. non-ghost) {\it sector} of the Lagrangian density ${\cal L}_{\cal B}$, we have the following {\it discrete} symmetry transformations in the ghost-sector\footnote{It can be readily checked that the Faddeev-Popov ghost part of the Lagrangian density ${\cal L}_{\cal B}$ remains invariant under a {\it couple} of discrete symmetry transformations hidden in Eq.
+(54).}:

-Under the full discrete symmetry transformations (48) and (54), it can be checked that the (co-)BRST symmetry transformations (32) and (50) are interconnected.
+Under the {\it full} discrete duality symmetry transformations (48) and (54), it can be checked that the (co-)BRST symmetry transformations (32) and (50) are interconnected.
 To corroborate this claim, let us begin with $s_b\, B_{\mu\nu} = -\, (\partial_\mu\, C_\nu - \partial_\nu\, C_\mu)$.
-If we apply the discrete symmetry transformations (48) and (54) on {\it it} and take the replacement $s_b \longrightarrow s_d$, we obtain
+If we apply the discrete symmetry transformations (48) and (54) on {\it it} and take the replacement: $s_b \longrightarrow s_d$, we obtain the following explicit relationship